MouseLand/rastermap/tutorial/README.md

 Then open the video "cam1_TX39_20Hz.avi" in facemap (this is a subset of the video).
 You can process this small subset of data in the GUI.

 I've run facemap on the whole movie and aligned them to the neural frames for you.
-So now let's see how the behavior relates to the neural activity in the notebook.
+So now let's see how the behavior relates to the neural activity in the [tutorial.ipynb](tutorial.ipynb) notebook.

 ## BONUS: Explore data in [rastermap](https://github.com/MouseLand/rastermap) GUI